-Kate Taylor on the loneliness of discovering her asexuality
+In this personal essay, Fumble contributor Kate Taylor writes about the loneliness of discovering her asexuality

 In a world of 7.5 billion people, about 75 million of us are Ace.
-Ace is short for asexual.
+Ace, in case you didn’t know, is short for asexual.
 You might have heard this term in your biology class, when the teacher was talking about the reproduction of a spider plant – but it applies in a slightly different way to people.

 Asexuality is the lack of sexual attraction to other people.
 It’s that simple, and yet it can be a confusing and alienating sexuality to identify as.

 Here’s why: sexual attraction is difficult to define, because it varies from person to person.
 Feeling confused, however, can pale in comparison to the sense of isolation and hopelessness you may feel if you are asexual but haven’t discovered the asexual community.